communityinclusion/catada.info/pages/about.md

   </h5>
   <div class="card-body">

   <p class="card-text">CATADA is a project funded under grant # 90AN0001-01-00 by the U.S. Department of Health and Human Services Administration For Community Living (ACL).
-The information on these web pages does not necessarily reflect the position or policy of ACL, ICI or ATAP and no official endorsement should be inferred.</p>
+The information on these web pages does not necessarily reflect the position or policy of ACL, ICI, IATP or ATAP and no official endorsement should be inferred.</p>

   </div>